 About Stu Levy:

 A native of the greater Los Angeles area, Stu grew up adjacent to the media industry that would later factor strongly in his life.
 He went to UCLA and graduated with a BA in Economics/Business, then attended Georgetown University to earn his Juris Doctor.
 However, a summer studying in Japan completely altered his career plans.
 He fell in love with Japanese culture and decided to learn the language, which he now speaks and writes fluently.
 Stu’s early career focused on emerging media including digital publishing, online entertainment and video games.

 Stu is a writer, an artist, a musician, a producer and director of film and TV, and an entrepreneur.
 He has done both narrative and documentary filmmaking, most recently the independent non-profit documentary feature film Pray For Japan, about the Great East Japan Earthquake and Tsunami.
 He is currently developing a number of upcoming projects.

 Stu chairs the International Committee of the Producers’ Guild of America and heads-up their YouTube channel and the annual PGA Producers Showcase (ProShow).
 As a hobby, he has run multiple marathons, the last clocking in at a time that qualifies him for the Boston Marathon.
-He is considering the admittedly insane challenge of full Ironman, after having completed a half-Iron triathlon with Navy SEALs in Oceanside last year.
+He is considering the admittedly insane challenge of full Ironman, after having completed a half-Iron triathlon with Navy SEALs in Coronado in 2012.